demisto/content/Packs/PrismaAccess/Playbooks/playbook-Prisma_SASE_-_Block_IP_README.md

-This playbook aims to assist in blocking communication with the provided IPs in the Prisma SASE policy.
+This playbook assists in blocking communication with the provided IPs in the Prisma SASE policy.
 If a group name is provided, the IPs will be added to the mentioned static address group (there should be a rule associated with the group name to block communication with that group).
 And if the group name is not provided, a new group will be created with a dedicated rule to block communication with those IPs.